paulBloomreach/Discovery-React-Demo/README.md

 - Autocorrect
 - Did you mean

+# Installation - setting up Node.js

+Tested on the LTS version of Nodejs (14.17.3)  - to ensure you have the correct version of Node.js, we suggest that you make sure you are running this version as follows:

+1) Download Node Version Manager from https://github.com/nvm-sh/nvm
+2) nvm install 14.17.3
+3) nvm use 14.17.3

-# Installation
+# Installation this software

-1) Make sure you have nodejs - you can find installation instructions on https://nodejs.org/en/.
-2) Pull down this repo (git clone git@github.com:paulBloomreach/Discovery-React-Demo.git)
+1) Pull down this repo (git clone ...)
-3) access the project directory from your favourite terminal
+2) access the project directory from your favourite terminal
-4) npm install
+3) npm install

 # Configuration
 Edit the following keys in the .env file: